This article is updated frequently as titles leave and enter Amazon. New titles are indicated with an asterisk.

 Who wants a bit of early ‘90s nostalgia?
 Stay Tuned was pretty much ignored when it was released, but it’s become something of a cult hit over the years since, in part because it features one of the too-few screen performances from the great John Ritter.
 The Three’s Company star headlines alongside another TV legend, Mork and Mindy’s Pam Dawber, as average people sucked into a hellish TV world that’s trying to kill them.
 Goofy and dated, for sure, but sometimes that’s what you’re looking for on Amazon Prime.

 Danny DeVito directed this beloved riff on Strangers on a Train, and also stars as a schlub who has a problem in his awful mother, played unforgettably by Anne Ramsey.
 Billy Crystal plays the guy who agrees to perform the titular act of DeVito’s character will help similarly with his ex-wife.

 A24 had no idea what to do with David Robert Mitchell’s follow-up to It Follows, holding it for almost a year after its Cannes premiere and then barely releasing it at all.
-The lack of exposure may explain how it snuck its way on to Amazon Prime already, but this film is developing a loyal following.
-It’s one of those movies that everyone will tell you they always loved in about a decade.
+The lack of exposure may explain how it has sneaked its way onto Amazon Prime already, but this film is developing a loyal following.
+It’s one of those movies everyone will tell you they always loved in about a decade.

 National Lampoon’s Van Wilder